-Modern Slavery and Human Trafficking Statement
+2018 Modern Slavery and Human Trafficking Statement

-This statement has been prepared in accordance with the Modern Slavery Act 2015 and sets out the steps taken by LDH (La Doria) Ltd. during the financial year ending 31st December 2017 to detect, prevent, and mitigate acts of modern slavery and human trafficking taking place within its business and supply chains.
+This is our third statement prepared in accordance with the Modern Slavery Act 2015.
+Here, we describe the steps taken by LDH during the financial year ending 31st December 2018 to prevent, identify, and remediate acts of modern slavery taking place within our business and supply chains.

 Business Organisation, Structure and Supply Chains